Policies & Procedures

 - Grass, leaves, straw and hay are the only acceptable materials to be placed into the compost piles.
 (No other materials are to be put in the compost piles unless tested for compatibility).
 Users are required to empty non-compostable plastic bags in the compost pile and dispose of the bag in the dumpster.
 Compostable paper bags do not have to be emptied.
 Trees, limbs and chipped wood shall be separated from grass, leaves, straw and hay.
 A charge may be assessed to persons who fail to separate loads properly.

 - Clean, uniform wood chips, as determined by Solid Waste personnel, will be accepted at no charge.
-Contaminated or undesirable loads of wood chips, as determined by Solid Waste personnel, and delivered to the Solid Waste Facility by a commercial entity will be considered Commercial Brush and charged $3 per ton for disposal.
+Contaminated or undesirable loads of wood chips, as determined by Solid Waste personnel, and delivered to the Solid Waste Facility by a commercial entity will be considered Commercial Brush and charged a fee (refer to Rate Schedule) for disposal.

 - Riley County does not accept liquid materials or drums and containers with liquid contents.